Reliable Representation Learning for Incomplete Multi-View Missing Multi-Label Classification: Experiments

 \subsection{Ablation Experiments}

 In our RANK, four modules and their corresponding loss functions are reviewed: multi-view autoencoder framework ($\mathcal{L}_{re}$), label-driven multi-view contrastive learning ($\mathcal{L}_{ma}$ and $\mathcal{L}_{ge}$), quality discriminator ($\mathcal{L}_{qd}$), and multi-label collaborative classification ($\mathcal{L}_{mcce}$).
-In order to further study the effectiveness of each component, in this section we conduct ablation experiments on RANK from two aspects: On the one hand, we remove the three detachable losses, i.e., $\mathcal{L}_{re}$, $\mathcal{L}_{ma}$, and $\mathcal{L}_{ge}$ to obtain the \textit{backbone} model.
-And combine them separately to study the gain effects of these losses on the \textit{backbone} network; on the other hand, to study the contribution of quality discriminator to multi-view weighted fusion, we replace our quality discriminator $\mathcal{D}$ and dynamically weighted fusion module by the following basal fusion approach commonly used in deep multi-view learning \cite{trosten2021reconsidering,liu2023dicnet,wen2020dimc}: $ \bar{\mathbf{Z}}_{i,:} = \big(\sum\limits_{v=1}^{m}\mathbf{Z}_{i,:}^{(v)}\mathbf{W}_{i,v}\big)\big/\sum\limits_{v=1}^{m}\mathbf{W}_{i,v}$, where $\mathbf{W}$ is added to mask unavailable instances.
-Besides, the proposed $\mathcal{L}_{mcce}$ also needs to be replaced with Eq. \ref{eq:mbce} (In fact, a modified version of it is used for incomplete labels, see \cite{liu2023dicnet}), which is also wildly used in multi-label classification \cite{hang2021collaborative,lyu2022beyond}.
-And we call the two degraded methods 'RANK w/o $\mathcal{D}$' and 'RANK w/o $\mathcal{L}_{mcce}$' respectively.
+In order to further study the effectiveness of each component, in this section we conduct ablation experiments on RANK from four aspects: \begin{enumerate} \item We remove the three detachable losses, i.e., $\mathcal{L}_{re}$, $\mathcal{L}_{ma}$, and $\mathcal{L}_{ge}$ to obtain the \textit{backbone} model.
+And combine them separately to study the gain effects of these losses on the \textit{backbone} network; \item To study the contribution of quality discriminator to multi-view weighted fusion, we replace our quality discriminator $\mathcal{D}$ and dynamically weighted fusion module by the traditional fusion approach like Eq. (\ref{eq:wfusion}): $\bar{z_i}=\sum_{v=1}^{m}a_vz_{i}^{(v)}$, which is commonly used in deep multi-view learning \cite{trosten2021reconsidering,liu2023dicnet,wen2020dimc}.
+In our experiments, two variants for incomplete multi-view data are adopted: (1) Treating all views as equally important: $ \bar{\mathbf{Z}}_{i,:} = \big(\sum\limits_{v=1}^{m}\mathbf{Z}_{i,:}^{(v)}\mathbf{W}_{i,v}\big)\big/\sum\limits_{v=1}^{m}\mathbf{W}_{i,v}$, where $\mathbf{W}$ is added to mask unavailable instances; (2) Introducing learnable view-level weights $\{a_v\}_{v=1}^{m}$ that sum to 1 and assigning the same weight to all instances in the same view: $ \bar{\mathbf{Z}}_{i,:} = \big(\sum\limits_{v=1}^{m}a_v\mathbf{Z}_{i,:}^{(v)}\mathbf{W}_{i,v}\big)\big/\sum\limits_{v=1}^{m}\mathbf{W}_{i,v}$.
+We call the two degraded versions ``RANK with equal weight'' and ``RANK with fixed weight'', respectively; \item In Section \ref{sec:l_d_cont}, we propose to replace the classical contrastive learning paradigm by a multi-view aggregation item and a label-driven graph embedding learning item, i.e., $\mathcal{L}_{ma}$ and $\mathcal{L}_{ge}$.
+To assess the effectiveness of the proposed supervised multi-view contrastive learning, we restore it to the classic unsupervised contrastive learning like Eq. (\ref{eq:cl2}) used in existing methods \cite{liu2023dicnet,xu2022multi}, and the new version is named as ``RANK with unsup-cont'';

+\item For the proposed $\mathcal{L}_{mcce}$, we also use its common version ``RANK with $\mathcal{L}_{mbce}$'' like Eq. (\ref{eq:mbce}) (In fact, a modified version of it is used for incomplete labels, see \cite{liu2023dicnet}), which is also wildly used in multi-label classification \cite{hang2021collaborative,lyu2022beyond}. \end{enumerate}